 The HCPC's consent process is a means by which the HCPC and the registrant concerned may seek to conclude a case without the need for a contested hearing.
 In such cases, the HCPC and the registrant consent to conclude the case by agreeing an order of the kind which the Panel would have been likely to make had the matter proceeded to a fully contested hearing.
-The HCPC and the Registrant may also agree to enter into a Voluntary Removal Agreement, whereby the HCPC Register on the provision that the registrant fully admits the allegation that has been made against them and no longer wishes to practise in their profession.
+The HCPC and the registrant may also agree to enter into a Voluntary Removal Agreement, whereby the HCPC agrees to allow the registrant to remove themselves from the HCPC Register on the provision that the registrant fully admits the allegation that has been made against them and no longer wishes to practise in their profession.
 Voluntary Removal Agreements have the effect of a striking off order.